escherlies/idea-ui-translations/README.md

             -- Additionally, text that is semantically the same does not get to translated -- multiple times
             , buttonWith (transV2 "Logout") NoOp

+            -- Simple string interpolation
+            -- To work with userdata inside a translation, let's just use simple templating engine , paragraph []
+                [ transInterpolated
+                    "Hi {{username}}, welcome to our translations showcase."
+                    --    ^- This is arbitrary since at the moment the order of strings supplied --       to our translation component is used to replace each template placeholder [ "Alice" ]
+                ]
             ]
         )
 ```